mdrdannyr/HELi/readme.md

 docker build -t heli .
 docker run -v ~/git/HELi/app/src/test/evtx_samples:/opt/incident -it heli '-d/opt/incident/'

+If you get this error:

+Elasticsearch: Max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]

+Run:
+sysctl -w vm.max_map_count=262144

+To set permanently:
+vim /etc/sysctl.conf
+vm.max_map_count=262144
+sysctl --system

+To use docker compose file, run docker-compose up (This will launch an elasticsearch and kibana instance) run docker attach heli_heli_1 and then push the 'Enter' button

 ## Test files

 Acknowledgement for the test evtx files goes to @sbousseaden